Ammonoidea: Orders and suborders

 In some classifications, these are left as suborders, included in only three orders: Goniatitida, Ceratitida and Ammonitida.
+The classification of ammonoids is based in part on the ornamentation and structure of the septa comprising their shells' gas chambers.

 Taxonomy of the Treatise on Invertebrate Paleontology

 The Treatise on Invertebrate Paleontology (Part L, 1957) divides the Ammonoidea, regarded simply as an order, into eight suborders, the Anarcestina, Clymeniina, Goniatitina and Prolecanitina from the Paleozoic; the Ceratitina from the Triassic; and the Ammonitina, Lytoceratina and Phylloceratina from the Jurassic and Cretaceous.
 In subsequent taxonomies, these are sometimes regarded as orders within the subclass Ammonoidea.